emanuelefalbo/Classical-MD/README.md

 # Description
-This repository contains a small code to perform classical MD.
+This repository contains a small code to perform classical MD using the Velocity Verlet algorithm.
 It performs MD through NVE ensemble by using periodic boundary condition (PBC).
 Only Lennard-Jones and Harmonic potentials are used to respectively describe non-bonded and bonded interactions on atoms.
 All bonds are treated equally at moment, which